New Strong Sell Stocks for September 19th

 Here are three stocks added to the Zacks Rank #5 (Strong Sell) List today:

-AZUL AZUL is one of the largest airlines in Brazil in terms of departures and destinations covered, offering flights to every region in Brazil.
-The Zacks Consesnsus Estimate for its current year earnings has been revised 35.0% downward over the last 60 days.
+Amkor Technology AMKR is the world's largest independent provider of semiconductor packaging and test services.
+The Zacks Consesnsus Estimate for its current year earnings has been revised 12.5% downward over the last 60 days.

-Arch Resources ARCH is one of the largest coal producers in the United States, operating nine mines across the major coal basins of the country.
-The Zacks Consensus Estimate for its current year earnings has been revised almost 19.5% downward over the last 60 days.
+Babcock BW offers energy technology and services primarily for the nuclear, fossil and renewable power markets as well as a premier advanced technology and mission critical defense contractor.
+The Zacks Consensus Estimate for its current year earnings has been revised 10.0% downward over the last 60 days.

-Ambac AMBC is a holding company which provides financial guarantees and other financial services to clients in both the public and private sectors globally.
-The Zacks Consensus Estimate for its current year earnings has been revised 10.3% downward over the last 60 days.
+Amplifon AMFPF provides hearing solutions and services.
+The Zacks Consensus Estimate for its current year earnings has been revised almost 8.7% downward over the last 60 days.

 View the entire Zacks Rank #5 List.